 - Click here to find out the best restaurants in San Teodoro with TripAdvisor.

 San Teodoro is the only town in the area that boasts several clubs, bars and cafès to enjoy the night sipping a drink and listening to music.
 Most of the cbars and cafès are in the city centre, while the two open-air discos, Ambra Night and Luna Glam Club, are located in Cala d’Ambra and near the small pitch.
 Ambra Night is more frequented by the youth, while the Luna Glam Club disco is perfect for everyone.
 Among the most popular bars in the centre are Ambra Day, Bollicine, Bar La Posta, Buddha del Mar, Punto Zero Caffè.
 During summer afternoons, don’t miss the beautiful Bal Harbor restaurant, which offers aperitifs by the pool with music.

-In the centre, you will find all the main services such as the emergency medical service, a pharmacy and two para pharmacies, some medical offices, hairdressers, two churches, the City Hall and several supermarkets including the Eurospin.
+In the small centre, you will find all the main services such as the emergency medical service, a pharmacy and two para pharmacies, some medical offices, hairdressers, two churches, the City Hall and several supermarkets including Eurospin.
 In case of need, the nearest First Aid is in Olbia (San Giovanni hospital), about 30 km from San Teodoro.
 For those visiting San Teodoro to spend the evening, you will find a large car park at the end of Viale Sardegna.
 Keep in mind that, during the summer season, the centre’s streets become pedestrianized from 6 pm to midnight.
 There is an evening market that sells typical local handicraft products, Sardinian products, and various objects for tourists in this area.

 Safety: there are no safety threats in San Teodoro.
 However, as it’s a crowded town, do not leave your valuable object unattended, especially in your car.